 NOTE: Regular home repairs, however, cannot be included in your list of home improvements.

-Capital Gains Tax When You Sell Your House at Divorce
+Capital Gains Tax When You Sell Your House

 What if I sell the property to my spouse because of a divorce, Do I have to pay capital gains?
 No, don't worry.
 Capital gains taxes aren't due because this assumes the asset transfer was a result of the divorce.
 "Incident to divorce"